erlang/otp/system/doc/programming_examples/funs.md

 ### foreach

-`foreach` takes a function of one argument and a list of terms:
+`lists:foreach/2` takes a function of one argument and a list of terms:

 ```erlang
 foreach(F, [H|T]) ->
     F(H),
     foreach(F, T);